lamw/vcf-automated-lab-deployment/README.md

 ![](screenshots/screenshot-0.png)

 ## Changelog
+* **02/03/2024**
+  * Added support to independently define resources (cpu, memory and storage) for Nested ESXi VMs for use with Management and/or Workload Domains
+  * Automatically generate VCF Workload Domain host commission JSON file (vcf-commission-host-api.json) for use with SDDC Manager API (UI will now include `-ui` in the filename)
 * **01/29/2024**
   * Added support for [VCF 5.1]([text](https://blogs.vmware.com/cloud-foundation/2023/11/07/announcing-availability-of-vmware-cloud-foundation-5-1/))
   * Automatically start VCF Management Domain bringup in SDDC Manager using generated JSON deployment file (vcf-mgmt.json)